-The OSCQR Course Design Review Scorecard is a course-level quality rubric for reviewing and improving the instructional design and accessibility of online courses based on online best practices.
-Thanks to a new partnership with the State University of New York, OLC members now have an easy way to review and improve quality in the online classroom.
+The OSCQR Course Design Review scorecard is a course-level rubric for reviewing and improving the instructional design and accessibility of online courses based on online best practices.
+Thanks to a partnership with the State University of New York, OLC members now have an easy way to review and improve quality in the online classroom.

 “We have found the OLC Quality Scorecard to be a very effective tool for the administration of online education programs.
 The Scorecard provides a helpful framework for strategic planning and is used to evaluate programs, identify areas for change, and reassess annually.